SAKK.AI

 Two government charges apply on top of the purchase price — one at buying, one at exit.
 Here's the exact rate for each, where the "roughly 10%" figure comes from, and a worked example on a real budget.

-Sourced from ZATCA and REGA · Verified against SAKK.AI's tracked KB anchors, last confirmed 20 June 2026
+Sourced from ZATCA and REGA · Verified against SAKK.AI's tracked KB anchors, last confirmed 8 July 2026 · Disposal fee rate confirmed by REGA spokesperson statement and Greenberg Traurig client alert reviewing the implementing regulations

 Short answer

-Budget 5% at the point of purchase (Real Estate Transaction Tax, paid by all buyers) and up to 5% at the point of exit (the non-Saudi disposal fee, paid only by foreign sellers).
-Combined, that's why the cost of foreign ownership is often quoted as roughly 10% of property value across the full hold period — not 10% upfront.
+Budget 5% at the point of purchase (Real Estate Transaction Tax, paid by all buyers) and 2% at the point of exit in Riyadh, Jeddah, Makkah and Madinah (the non-Saudi disposal fee, paid only by foreign sellers in the four named cities).
+Combined government cost across the full hold period: 7% in the four named cities.
+The disposal fee does not apply in the Eastern Province or other designated zones under the current regulations.

 The two charges, in detail